Baffxy/Baffxy/README.md

 I like building things that **actually do something**.

+I build AI-powered systems that process real-world information, make decisions, and turn those decisions into useful actions.

-My work is mostly around AI, machine learning, real-time data, and autonomous systems — especially where software has to keep up with information that is constantly changing.
+My work is mostly around **AI, machine learning, real-time data, and autonomous systems** — especially where software has to keep up with information that is constantly changing.

 Right now, I'm building, experimenting, breaking things, fixing them, and learning by shipping.

+---

+## 🎯 Currently focused on

+* Building production-ready AI applications with Python, FastAPI & PostgreSQL
+* Exploring autonomous agents and real-time intelligent systems
+* Strengthening deployment, cloud infrastructure & MLOps practices
+* Turning AI/ML experiments into reliable, usable products

 ---